Four-Year Plan for Study Abroad

 - Reflect on how you have adjusted to Bryn Mawr.
 This may be a good indicator of how you might handle a program abroad.

-- Apply for a passport.
+- Apply for a passport if necessary.

 - Attend mandatory sophomore Study Abroad information sessions in the fall.